jnicolow/jnicolow.github.io/essays/coding-standards.md

 ---
 layout: essay
 type: essay
-title: "Coding standards, are they important?"
+title: "Coding Standards, Are They Important?"
 # All dates must be YYYY-MM-DD format!
 date: 2023-02-09
 published: true